-1. Proposal Narrative

-2. Budget Web-Based Form (The web-based form includes the budget details and the budget narrative.)

-- 3. Verification of Current Enrollment in a qualifying degree program. - 4.
-Undergraduate and Graduate Transcripts (official or unofficial).

-5. Statement of Support from the dissertation committee chair (or, if the student does not yet have a committee, the student's faculty advisor, department chair, departmental director of graduate studies, or an individual with similar responsibilities).

-6. Curriculum Vitae, Resumes or Biosketches for Key Personnel.
-(For purposes of this solicitation, "key personnel" means the student and the person providing the Statement of
+- SF-424 and SF-LLL (in Grants.gov). - Proposal Narrative (in JustGrants). - Budget Web-Based Form, which includes the budget details and the budget narrative (in JustGrants). - Verification of Current Enrollment in a qualifying degree program. - Undergraduate and Graduate Transcripts (official or unofficial). - Statement of Support from the dissertation committee chair (or, if the student does not yet have a committee, the student's faculty advisor, department chair, departmental director of graduate studies, or an individual with similar responsibilities). - Biosketches, Curriculum Vitae, or Resumes for Key Personnel.
+(For purposes of this solicitation, "key personnel" means the student and the person providing the Statement of Support.) - Financial Management and System of Internal Controls Questionnaire, including applicant disclosure of high-risk status (in JustGrants).

-Support.)

-If NIJ determines that an application does not include these elements, it will neither proceed to peer review, nor receive further consideration.
+If NIJ determines that an application does not include these elements, it will not proceed to peer review and will not receive any further consideration.

-Information to Complete the Application for Federal Assistance (SF-424) in Grants.gov
+Content of the SF-424 in Grants.gov

 The SF-424 must be submitted in Grants.gov.
 It is a required standard form used as a cover sheet for submission of pre-applications, applications, and related information.
-See the OJP Grant Application Resource Guide for additional information on completing the SF-424.
+See the Application Resource Guide for additional information on completing the SF-424.